ravi2196/research-paper-summary-analysis/README.md

-# PDF Text Extraction and Summarization
+# PDF Text Extraction, Summarization and Analysis

 This repository provides a Python script to extract text from a PDF file and summarize it using Hugging Face's transformer models.
 The script uses `pdfplumber` for PDF text extraction and `transformers` library for summarization with a PyTorch backend.